Anna Whitney Anna Whitney

 4. Practical Outcomes for June 6th: CCC delegates will continue to explore how higher ed and the State can partner.
 One proposal is a Climate Pathways Program to unite graduate students with MA municipalities to drive decarbonization on the local level.
 Undersecretary Antos shared that capacity in many municipalities is too low to take on needed clean energy and resilience projects; we propose developing a program to fill that gap while developing in-place capacity.

-We look forward to continuing this conversation in June with Climate Chief Melissa Hoffer, Unsecretary Antos, and a dozen leading MA higher ed institutions.
+We look forward to continuing this conversation in June with Climate Chief Melissa Hoffer, Undersecretary Antos, and a dozen leading MA higher ed institutions.
 Your insights and continued support are invaluable as we drive towards global leadership in the clean energy revolution in MA.
 Thank you!

 Read More